Enterprise-CMCS/macpro-quickstart-serverless/services/ui-auth/README.md

 ## Service-Specific Configuration Parameters

+To enable Cognito to send email using AWS SES, you must move your AWS account out of the AWS SES sandbox.
+Instructions on how to do that are [here](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html).

 The following values are used to configure the deployment of this service.
 | Parameter | Required? | Accepts a default? | Accepts a branch override? | Purpose |
 | --- | :---: | :---: | :---: | --- |